Alaskan Way Viaduct and Seawall Replacement Project, United States of America

 Alaskan Way Viaduct

 The viaduct is located between S Holgate and S King streets, while the seawall is situated between S King Street and Battery Street.
 The Alaskan Way Viaduct and seawall replacement project is the first road contract granted to Skanska USA Building and Skanska USA Civil, the business units of Skanska.
-Based in the US, Skanska is a specialised construction company involved in the development of civil infrastructure.
-It was awarded a $115m (Skr840m) bridge replacement contract by WSDOT in May 2010.

 Financing and investment

-Out of the estimated $3.1bn total cost, about $2.4bn is financed by the state gas tax and federal sources.
+Out of the estimated $3.1bn total cost, approximately $2.4bn is financed by the state gas tax and federal sources.
 This includes $1,559.4m from 2005 gas tax (partnership funding), $253.1m from 2003 gas tax (nickel funding), $247.4m from other state funds, $341.8m from federal funds and $6.5m from local funding.
 The remaining investment comes from toll funding ($400m) and the Port of Seattle ($300m).

 The seawall replacement project